Satoshi-Engineering/bitcoinSwitch-gsm-update/README.md

 I needed to extend the current bitcoinSwitch config for the LNURL on the display and the gsm network.
 See [elements.json.example](elements.json.example).

 ### Dev Notes

+#### QR Code Version 9 is neede

+The library is broken - at least how to set the version I needed to change directly the .c files (look a version7 and copy and paste the selection part (first 3 lines) to version9 file)

 #### Portal Pin change to 2